 Brazil nuts should be stored in an airtight container in the refrigerator or freezer to prevent them from going rancid.
 Properly stored, they can last for several months.

-6. How do the nutrients in Brazil nuts compare to other tree nuts?
+6. How do the nutrients in Brazil nuts compare to those in other tree nuts?

-While most tree nuts are nutritious, Brazil nuts stand out for their exceptionally high selenium content, which is significantly higher than other nuts like almonds, walnuts, or cashews.
+While most tree nuts are nutritious, Brazil nuts stand out for their exceptionally high selenium content, which is significantly higher than that of other nuts like almonds, walnuts, or cashews.

 7. Where to buy Brazil nuts?